MohamedMamdouhIbrahim/majorTask_2/README.md

 Far vision:
 we are aiming to make  application that provide various features for the university sector and make the learning process easy. it should be avalibale to every body registered to the system regardless the device they are using.

+i have used in story points scoring modified febonaci